Dysert O'Dea Castle

 |Students / Senior Citizens||€5|

-Dysert O'Dea Castle will reopen from Sunday May 1st.
-Please email email@example.com for bookings & enquiries.
-We look forward to having you!
+Dysert O'Dea Castle will close for the off-season on Sunday, September 4, 2022.
+We reopen for visitors again from May 2023.
+Please email firstname.lastname@example.org for bookings & enquiries.
+We look forward to chatting with you!

 International Tel: +353 65 683 7401

 Dysert O’Dea Castle & Clare Archaeology Centre,

 For general information, or details of tours from October to April, contact Rebecca Crowe on the email address above, or on the following telephone number:

 International Tel: +353 87 063 8554